AnyLog-co/documentation/message broker.md

 | location  | A name identifying the service location. |
 | private_key  | A private key to authenticate requests. |

-***The generic params***
+***The Config params***

-The generic params provide configuration parameters and can modify the default settings.
+The Config Params provide configuration parameters and can modify the default settings.

 | Option        | Details   |
 | ------------- | ------------- |